Centurix/djmed/README.md

-**DISCLAIMER: THIS WORK REPRESENTS A CLEAN ROOM DESIGN OF THE DATA FROM THE YUWELL YH550 CPAP/APAP MACHINE**
+**DISCLAIMER: THIS WORK REPRESENTS A CLEAN ROOM DESIGN OF THE DATA FROM THE YUWELL YH550/YH580 CPAP/APAP MACHINES**

 DJMed and Yuwell CPAP Results Reader
 ====================================